 Annika von Hausswolff

-Her work is included in the collections of the Aarhus Kunstmuseum, Denmark; Astrup Fearnley Collection, Museet for Moderne Kunst, Oslo; Fonds National d ́Art Contemporain, Paris; Hasselblad Center, Gothenburg, Sweden; KIASMA, Helsinki; Magasin 3 Konsthall, Stockholm; Moderna Museet, Stockholm; the San Francisco Museum of Modern Art and The Solomon R. Guggenheim Museum, New York, among others.
+von Hausswolff ’s work is included in the collections of the Aarhus Kunstmuseum, Denmark; Astrup Fearnley Collection, Museet for Moderne Kunst, Oslo; Fonds National d ́Art Contemporain, Paris; Hasselblad Center, Gothenburg; KIASMA, Helsinki; Moderna Museet, Stockholm; the San Francisco Museum of Modern Art and The Solomon R. Guggenheim Museum, New York.

-She had a solo exhibition at Magasin III, Ich Bin Die Ecke Aller Raüme, in 2008.
+von Hausswolff ’s work has been represented in a solo exhibition at Magasin III Museum for Contemporary Art, Ich Bin Die Ecke Aller Raüme, in 2008.
 Magasin III has one of the most extensive collections of her work in the world.